skni-kod/Ram-machine/README.md

 Program is a simple implementation of [RAM machine](https://en.wikipedia.org/wiki/Random-access_machine).

 # Program
+The ram-machine program is a set of simple instructions which can be executed by the interpeter.
+It should be provided as a text file using the `-code (PATH)` argument.

-Program should be written with lines of code described as below:
+The program should be written with lines of code described as below:

 `[JUMP label], instruction, access modifier, argument, [comment];`